 Dr. Craig Birgfeld is studying how to improve diagnosis of patients with metopic craniosynostosis (MCS).
 The work will also help identify children who have ridging instead of fusion of their metopic suture.
 Those children do not need surgery.

 Dr. Birgfeld’s team has identified facial features and findings on CT (computed tomography) scans that accurately diagnose MCS.

 To guide doctors in making a diagnosis, the team created a tool with pictures.
 It is called the Phenotypic Assessment Tool for Metopic Craniosynostosis (PAT-MCS).

 Midface Hypoplasia in Children With Craniosynostosis

-A research team led by Dr. Timothy Cox is working with Dr. Anne Hing to identify and understand the genes that cause midface hypoplasia in children with craniosynostosis.
+A research team led by Dr. Anne Hing is working to identify and understand the genes that cause midface hypoplasia in children with craniosynostosis.

 Midface hypoplasia causes the upper jaw, cheekbones and eye sockets to grow less than the rest of the face.
 This can lead to serious vision and breathing problems.

 This project uses state-of-the-art gene sequencing technologies and animal studies.
 Understanding the causes of midfacial hypoplasia will improve how we care for children.